Randesund

 Randesund is a village and district within the city of Kristiansand in Agder county, Norway.
-The district is located within the borough of Oddernes along the southern coastline between the two fjords Kvåsefjorden and Topdalsfjorden and south of the districts of Søm and Hånes.
+The district is located within the borough of Oddernes along the southern coastline between the two fjords (Kvåsefjorden and Topdalsfjorden) and south of the districts of Søm and Hånes.
 There are several small islands just off the coast of Randesund, including Dvergsøya, Randøya, and Herøya, all popular tourist destinations.
 The village of Randesund is located in the central part of the district and it is the site of Randesund Church.
-There was a separate municipality of Randesund (larger than the present-day district) that existed from 1893 until 1965.
+There was a separate Randesund Municipality (larger than the present-day district) that existed from 1893 until 1965.

 Name

 The district, (originally the parish) is named after the island, Randøen (now known as Randøya).
-The first part of the name is rand (Old Norse: rǫnd) which means "boundary" or "edge" and the last part of the name is sund which means "strait".
+The first part of the name is rand (rǫnd) which means "boundary" or "edge" and the last part of the name is sund which means "strait".
 The name was previously spelled Randøsund.